carrommad/inverse-problems/README.md

 # Installation of LaTeX libraries

-- To install the LaTeX libraries in Ubuntu please do:
+- To install the LaTeX libraries in Ubuntu please do the full installation by running:
 > wget https://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz

 - Unzip the .tar.gz file by right-clicking, for example.